 When creating the Title I-A budget, the district may choose to organize the budget into several "sub-budgets" by using purpose codes.
-The only purpose code required is the Parent Engagement purpose code for districts that have a Title I-A allocation greater than \$500,000.
+There are a few required purpose codes: The Homeless purpose code is required of all districts.
+For districts with a Title I-A base allocation greater than \$500,000, the Parent Engagement purpose code is required.
+Districts with participating private schools must use the Private School purpose code.